7 Key Benefits of Attending a Life-Changing Yoga Retreat | Body Flows

 With this depth of knowledge and personal experience, I've put together the top 7 benefits that I feel are most relevant to attending a yoga retreat, even for beginners or for those who do not consider themselves a yogi or a yoga retreat goer!

 When attending a retreat, it is always advisable to leave laptops, computers, phones and other technology at home, or at least to switch them off during the retreat as much as possible.
 Many retreat centers are located in the mountains or by the ocean, in places where there is often limited cellphone service.
-This is fantastic because there is no temptation to check email or social media feeds, or call friends and family back home.
+This is fantastic because there is no temptation to check email or social media, or call friends and family back home.

-Detox and cleanse your body and mind
+3. Detox and Cleanse your Body and Mind

 There are many different ways to detox the body, practicing yoga being one of them.
-The physical yoga postures can assist with the detoxing process as we move our bodies into positions that decompress our internal organs and digestive system, assisting in elimination.
+The physical yoga postures can assist with the detoxing process as we move our bodies into positions that massage our internal organs and digestive system, assisting in elimination.

 Another effective method of detoxing our bodies is through food.
 Certain foods can be very detoxing and cleansing for the body, such as vegetables, fresh pressed juices and high fiber whole foods.
-During a yoga retreat, meals are usually prepared with this in mind, using local, fresh, seasonal and organic produce, sometimes vegetarian or vegan, and often homemade with no additives and no refined nor processed foods.
+During a yoga retreat, meals are usually prepared with this in mind, using local, fresh, seasonal and organic produce, sometimes vegetarian or vegan, and often homemade with no additives and no refined or processed foods.

 We have talked only about detoxing our bodies so far.
 It's important to detox our minds as well!
 Detoxing our minds from all our negative thoughts, stresses, anxieties, emotions and anything that does not serve us.
 Purifying our minds from these thoughts and emotions can be deeply healing in combination with detoxing our bodies.

-Spending time in nature, in the mountains, on the trails, and watching nature's wonders pass us by, I find myself listening more closely to the wisdom from the universe.
+Spending time in nature, in the mountains, on the trails, and watching nature's wonders pass us by, I find myself listening more closely to the wisdom from the Universe.
 My vision and life goals have become clearer and I have a sense of unlimited and infinite possibilities.
+I no longer feel the same stress or anxiety about situations that I did in previous years.
+There is more to be aware of and thankful of each and every day.
+Living on this beautiful earth in this lifetime is truly a precious gift.

 Here are some articles we've recently written describing a sequence of 11 yoga poses to ease shoulder pain, 11 yoga poses to ease lower back pain, and 3 simple tips for a yoga handstand!

-It is likely that you will breathe more slowly and deeply during retreat yoga classes, drawing on the energy of the mountains or ocean and nature around you.
+It is likely that you will breathe more slowly and deeply during yoga retreat classes, drawing on the energy of the mountains or ocean and nature around you.
 This will help to relax the nervous system and create an inner calm and sense of peace.
 You may practice some different yogic breathing techniques called Pranayama, to help balance and expand the flow of life force energy through all levels of your being, physical, mental, emotional and spiritual.

 Are you now feeling a little more inspired and confident to attend a yoga retreat?